JrVerbiest/Udacity_Data_Scientist_Nanodegree/README.md

 *Creating Customer Segments.*

 - The data and design for this project is provided by Arvato Financial Services.
-Apply **unsupervised learning techniques** on demographic and spending data for a sample of German households.
-Preprocess the data, apply **dimensionality reduction techniques**, and implement **clustering algorithms** to segment customers with the goal of optimizing customer outreach for a mail order company.
+Apply unsupervised learning techniques on demographic and spending data for a sample of German households.
+Preprocess the data, apply dimensionality reduction techniques, and implement clustering algorithms to segment customers to optimize customer outreach for a mail-order company.

   <br>